-Jim Figliulo is a Partner in the Litigation Practice and Managing Partner of the Chicago Office of Smith, Gambrell & Russell, LLP.
+Jim Figliulo is a Partner in the Litigation Practice and Co-Managing Partner of the Chicago Office of Smith, Gambrell & Russell, LLP.
 Mr. Figliulo is a trial lawyer with more than 45 years of experience in business-related litigation and a founding partner of Figliulo & Silverman, the firm that combined with SGR in 2022.

 Mr. Figliulo has a track record of success in jury and bench trials in federal and state courts, and arbitrations.
 He has represented clients in a wide variety of business and real estate related disputes.
 Mr. Figliulo also has served as an arbitrator and mediator.
 He has extensive appellate court experience, including oral arguments before the U.S. Supreme Court, the 7th Circuit Court of Appeals, and Appellate Courts in Illinois and Arizona.